2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Scientists can’t say for certain why breast cancer incidence is on the rise among younger women, but studies by BCRF researchers and others have identified several factors that contribute to the trend:

-• Tumor biology: Breast cancers with aggressive biological features contributing to poorer prognoses and outcomes are more common in women under 40.
+• Tumor biology: Breast cancers with aggressive biological features that contribute to poorer prognoses and outcomes are more common in women under 40.
 Examples include larger tumor size, advanced tumor stage, negative hormone receptor status, and an overexpression of the HER2 protein (HER2-positive breast cancer).
 Younger women are also more likely to be diagnosed with triple-negative breast cancer (TNBC), a particularly aggressive subtype with few targeted therapies.

 • Racial and ethnic disparities: Black women aged 20 to 39 are more likely to develop breast cancer compared to younger women of other racial and ethnic groups.
 They’re also nearly twice as likely to be diagnosed with TNBC compared to white women aged 20 to 44.

-• Certain Risk Factors and Genetics: About 6 percent of all women with breast cancer carry BRCA gene mutations, but in breast cancer patients under 45 the number is closer to 12 percent.
+• Genetics: About 6 percent of all women with breast cancer carry BRCA gene mutations, but in breast cancer patients under 45 the number is closer to 12 percent.
 Women of Ashkenazi Jewish descent are at a higher risk because of an increased incidence of BRCA mutations in this population.
-A younger woman’s breast cancer risk is higher if one or more family members were diagnosed with: breast cancer under age 50; cancer in both breasts; breast cancer in a male relative; ovarian, pancreatic, metastatic prostate cancer; or TNBC.
-Risk of premenopausal breast cancer is higher if a woman has had her first menstrual period before age 12, is older than 30 at first pregnancy, or has not had children.
+A younger woman’s breast cancer risk is also higher if one or more family members were diagnosed with: breast cancer under age 50; cancer in both breasts; male breast cancer; ovarian, pancreatic, or metastatic prostate cancer; or TNBC.

 Emerging insights on breast cancer, pregnancy, and fertility

-Research has also uncovered new insights about breast cancer and pregnancy.
+Research has also uncovered new insights about breast cancer, pregnancy, and fertility.
 While pregnancy at a younger age can protect against breast cancer, women who are diagnosed while pregnant or in the postpartum period are at risk of serious disease.
 Pregnancy-associated breast cancer (PABC) occurs during pregnancy, one year postpartum, or during lactation.
 About 10 percent of women with breast cancer under 40 are diagnosed with PABC.
 Recent studies suggest PABC is more likely to have an aggressive tumor profile compared to breast cancer in nonpregnant younger women.

 BCRF investigators continue to focus on understanding breast cancer risk factors and developing new treatments, interventions, and preventative measures that will benefit younger women and reverse this alarming trend.